gtoran/CarND-Behavioral-Cloning-P3/writeup_report.md

 * Model generator that allows selection of data without loading entire dataset in memory
 * Higher memory environment

-Without this additional augmentation, the amount of data samples for this training set is just under 39000.
+Without this additional augmentation, the amount of data samples for this training set is just under 39000, and can be run without memory issues on AWS' GPU instance.

 ### Areas of improvement